AtlassianPS/JiraPS/docs/en-US/commands/Set-JiraUser.md

 ## NOTES

-The '-Active' parameter is supported only in Jira Server version 8.3.0 and above.
+The `-Active` parameter is supported only in Jira Server version 8.3.0 and above.

 This function requires either the `-Credential` parameter to be passed or a persistent JIRA session.
 See `New-JiraSession` for more details.